sam46/Agar.io-Clone/README.md

 - [ ] Tweaking input processing and buffering across threads
 - [ ] Optimization for cpu-heavy code
 - [ ] Creating a pre-game panel for preliminary settings and player name input
-- [ ] testing (especially for floatting point build up errors and thread synchronization)
+- [ ] testing java mulithreading for potential concurrency flaws
 - [ ] Splitting upon colliding into viruses
-- [ ] Fixing time-stepping on server and clients

 This project uses a Java library by TooTallNate: